FelipeRamosDev/4hands-api/README.md

 ```

 #### Query File
 Take a look on the example below to see how a **Query File** should look.
+A good example is when you need to populate the document.
+> ℹ️ _This file is not mandatory, at least you need to perform some action in one of the mongoose query._

 ```javascript
 function defaultPopulate() {